 RECs allow a purchaser to pay for the generation of renewable electricity without directly obtaining the actual electricity from renewable energy sources.
 A renewable energy credit is created when a renewable energy source generates one MWh of electricity into the grid.
 RECs can be bought and sold, say to help a utility meet its RPS goals.

 The climate impact of RECs is debatable.
 The sale of unbundled RECs (not tied directly to the electricity itself) is the most common form of green-power procurement in the voluntary market.
 U.S. sales of unbundled RECs jumped from 19.8 million MWh in 2010 to 68.7 MWh in 2019.
-Buying RECs do not always encourage the production of new wind or solar farms. it does not necessarily help to displace fossil-based electricity, and it does not do much to decarbonize the grid.
-One study of major U.S. corporations utilizing REC to support “net zero” policies found that while the companies claimed a 30% reduction in emissions, it was closer to 10%.
+Buying RECs does not always encourage the development of new wind or solar farms.
+It does not necessarily help to displace fossil-based electricity, and it does little to decarbonize the grid.
+One study of major U.S. corporations utilizing RECs to support “net zero” policies found that while the companies claimed a 30% reduction in emissions, actual reductions were closer to 10%.

-Net metering allows residential and commercial customers who generate their own electricity from solar power to sell the electricity they are not using back into the grid.
-In effect, customers are allowed to run their meters backwards, putting any extra electricity say from a solar system on their house back into the grid.
-The enables them to avoid putting in their own battery storage system, which has limitations.
+Net metering allows residential and commercial customers who generate their own electricity from renewables to sell the electricity they are not using back into the grid.
+In effect, customers are allowed to run their meters backwards, putting any extra electricity (say, from a solar system on their house) back into the grid.
+This enables them to avoid putting in their own battery storage system, which has limitations.
 During the day, most solar customers produce more electricity than they consume; net metering allows them to export that power to the grid and reduce their future electric bills.

-As of 2021, 37 states and the District of Columbia have net metering for certain utilities, eight states have statewide distributed generation compensation rules other than net metering, and two states are in transition to statewide distributed generation compensation rules other than net metering.
+As of 2021, 37 states and the District of Columbia have net metering for certain utilities; eight states have statewide distributed generation compensation rules other than net metering; and two states are in transition to statewide distributed generation compensation rules other than net metering.
 Two states do not have statewide rules, but some utilities in those states allow net metering.
 Most net metered systems are solar PV systems.
-In NY at least, net metering customers do not have to pay the “distribution” part of the utility bill, which is a significant savings.
+In New York at least, net metering customers do not have to pay the “distribution” part of the utility bill, which is a significant savings.

-Proponents argue that “net metering policies create a smoother demand curve for electricity and allow utilities to better manage their peak electricity loads.
+Proponents of net metering argue that it can “create a smoother demand curve for electricity and allow utilities to better manage their peak electricity loads.
 By encouraging generation near the point of consumption, net metering also reduces the strain on distribution systems and prevents losses in long-distance electricity transmission and distribution.
 There are a wide variety of cost-benefit studies round the country that demonstrate the value solar provides to local economies and the electricity system as a whole.”

-FITs are long-term contracts to renewable energy producers that provide renewable energy producers an above market price.
-Providing price certainty and long-term contracts helps developers more readily obtain the needed financing.
+FITs are long-term contracts that provide renewable energy producers an above-market price.
+Providing price certainty and long-term contracts helps developers obtain needed financing.
 Usually FITs award different prices to different sources of renewable energy in order to encourage development of one technology over another.

-Several states and individual electric utilities in the United States have established FITS for certain types of renewable energy systems.
+Several states and individual electric utilities in the U.S. have established FITs for certain types of renewable energy systems.
 FITs were more widely used in Europe to drive the development of renewable energy.

 Upgrading the Grid

 New renewable energy systems often face exorbitant fees to connect to the existing grid.
 Nationwide, problems connecting to the grid are strangling new rooftop and community solar projects.
-The Solar Energy Industries Association reported community solar installations fell 21 percent and small commercial installations fell 10 percent in the third quarter of 2021 due in part to interconnection issues, 41 percent of community solar projects withdrew their applications to connect to the grid through the local utility Public Service Company of Colorado in 2019 and 2020.
+The Solar Energy Industries Association reported community solar installations fell 21% and small commercial installations fell 10% in the third quarter of 2021 due in part to interconnection issues.
+41% of community solar projects withdrew their applications to connect to the grid through the local utility Public Service Company of Colorado in 2019 and 2020.
 “Homeowners, business owners or nonprofits who are interested in solar are sometimes waiting several months — or years — to connect to the grid, which is typically operated by whichever electric utility serves the area.
-Long interconnection “queues” as well as a lack of transparency over wait times sometimes lead applicants to drop out of the interconnection process. “
+Long interconnection ‘queues’ as well as a lack of transparency over wait times sometimes lead applicants to drop out of the interconnection process.”

 Heat waves increase the demand for electricity to run air conditioners, straining electricity generators and power infrastructure.
-The drought in the west has meant less water to run hydropower and to provide the cooling needed for nuclear, coal, and natural gas.
-Wildfires can destroy transmissions lines; utilities sometimes proactively shut down transmission lines during wildfire conditions.
+The drought in the American West has meant less water to run hydropower and to provide the cooling needed for nuclear, coal, and natural gas.
+Wildfires can destroy transmissions lines, and utilities sometimes proactively shut down transmission lines during wildfire conditions.
 Major storms like hurricanes can topple transmission lines.

-The government needs to provide stronger leadership in the build out of the transmission grid.
+The government needs to provide stronger leadership in building out the transmission grid.
 For instance, many power grid operators use historical weather patterns to make investment decisions, rather than the more dire climate projections, seeking to avoid the possibility of financial losses for investing in what might not happen.
-Utilities often resent transmission operations because it weakens their ability to control local power markets; one Harvard researchers describes the transmission grid as a syndicate.
+Utilities often resent transmission operations for weakening their ability to control local power markets; one Harvard researchers describes the transmission grid as a syndicate.